Donald Trump 2020 presidential campaign: January 2017: launch

 On January 10, 2017, Politico reported that Trump would be keeping his campaign offices in Trump Tower open in order to lay the groundwork for a re-election campaign.
 By that time his campaign offices at Trump Tower already included a staff of about ten people led by Republican strategist Michael Glassner.
 Glassner's deputy is John Pence, nephew of Vice President Mike Pence.
-The campaign staff was focused on data-building and fundraising for a 2020 reelection campaign.
+The campaign staff was focused on data-building and fundraising for a 2020 re-election campaign.

-On January 18, Trump revealed, in an interview with The Washington Post, that he had decided Keep America Great would be his 2020 reelection campaign slogan.
+On January 18, Trump revealed, in an interview with The Washington Post, that he had decided Keep America Great would be his 2020 re-election campaign slogan.
 Two days later, on the day of his inauguration, Trump filed a form with the Federal Election Commission (FEC) declaring that he qualified as a candidate for the 2020 presidential election.

 February 2017: first rally

-By February 1, 2017, Trump's reelection campaign had already raised over $7 million.
+By February 1, 2017, Trump's re-election campaign had already raised over $7 million.

 The first rally organized by the campaign was held on February 18, 2017, in Melbourne, Florida, and was attended by an estimated 9,000 supporters.
-It was the earliest an incumbent president had ever held a reelection campaign rally.
+It was the earliest an incumbent president had ever held a re-election campaign rally.
 During the rally, Trump defended his actions and criticized the media.
 He referred to a nonexistent incident ("last night in Sweden ...") while criticizing the asylum policies of several European countries.
 After backlash from the press and the Swedish government, Trump said he was referring to a Fox News program aired the previous day.

 On February 24, Trump spoke at the Conservative Political Action Conference, an annual event which has often held a presidential straw poll.
 However, the CPAC 2017 straw poll did not include a preference survey on presidential candidates.